tekumara/notes/dask-kubernetes.md

 ### kubernetes_asyncio.config.config_exception.ConfigException: Invalid kube-config file.
 Expected key current-context in kube-config

 KubeCluster will use the current cluster if running in one, or otherwise will expect a kube-config file.
 If there is no kube-config file it will produce this error.

+### KeyError: 'clusters'

+Occurs when the kubernetes client tries to read a kube-config file that is missing the `clusters` keywords.